delta-io/delta-sharing/PROTOCOL.md

 maxValues | A value larger than all values present in the file for this column

 ## API Response Format in Delta
 This section discusses the API Response Format in Delta returned by the server.
+When a table is shared as delta format, the actions in the response could be put in a delta log in the local storage on the recipient side for the delta library to read data out of it directly, in this way, advanced delta features are transparent to delta sharing, and the code duplication for the new delta features won't be necessary.

 ### JSON Wrapper Object In Each Line in Delta

-The JSON object in each line is a wrapper object that may contain the following fields:
+The JSON object in each line is a wrapper object that may contain the following fields.
+For each field, it is a wrapper of a delta action(which keeps the action in its delta format and with original values), and with some additional fields for delta sharing functionalities.

 Field Name | Data Type | Description | Optional/Required
 -|-|-|-